Tuddenham St Martin FountainReal Ale

 Local licensing authority for Tuddenham St Martin is Suffolk Coastal

 This historic inn has many beams and some pargetting.
-Popular with ramblers and close to Finn valley walk.
+It's popular with ramblers and close to Finn valley walk.

 The building dates from the 16th century, with many subsequent additions.